chdalski/ckad/exercises/b_pods/README.md

 ## Task 13

 Create a pod named `secret-logger` that reads the key `msg` of secret `task13-secret` to an environment variable.
-Print the secret to `stdout` one time.
+Print the secret to `stdout` only once.

 <details><summary>help</summary>